zacnees3/getting-started-with-github-copilot/.github/steps/3-copilot-edits.md

    > <img width="13px" src="https://github.com/user-attachments/assets/98fd5d2e-ea29-4a4a-9212-c7050e177a69" /> **Prompt**
    >
    > ```prompt
-   > Hey Copilot, can you please edit the area where activities are
+   > Hey Copilot, can you please edit the activity cards to add a participants section.
-   > listed on the website to show what participants are already signed up for that activity.
+   > It will show what participants that are already signed up for that activity as a bulleted list.
+   > Remember to make it pretty!
    > ```

    - An extra icon has appeared next to the file names and open editor windows indicating they have suggested edits.